-12.4 When the school place a pupil with an alternative provision provider, the school continues to be responsible for the safeguarding of that pupil and for ensuring quality assurance visits of the provision are completed.
+12.4 When the school place a pupil with an alternative provision provider, the school continues to be responsible for the safeguarding of that pupil and for ensuring quality assurance visits of the provision to ensure the placement meets the pupil's needs.
 The school will obtain written confirmation from the alternative provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that the school would otherwise perform in respect of our own staff.
 We will also ensure that the alternative provision provider is aware of any risk factors or safeguarding concerns for any pupil placed with them by us and that they can meet their needs.
 In respect of us being responsible for the safeguarding of that pupil we will establish agreements and protocols with the alternative provision provider for the sharing of information such as daily attendance or emerging concerns.